Nicoivazquez/Multiclass_Food_Classification/README.md

 [https://neurohive.io/en/popular-networks/vgg16/](https://neurohive.io/en/popular-networks/vgg16/)

 For transfer learning, I get everything but the softmax layer and the dense layers, so just after the last pooling, also called the head.
 This is what I will train to fit my model.
+I also had to set a learning rate as to not untrain the model.

 ## Setting up the Augmented images for transfer learning